Resize Text: |

 • Select “CPE”, select “Submit CPE claims” and fill up the application form accordingly.

-• Documentary proof in support of all claims should be retained and submitted to SMC.
+• Documentary proof in support of all claims should be obtained and submitted to the SMC.

 submission of CPE claim